 - Biopsy-proven adenocarcinoma of the prostate.
 Biopsy may be performed outside of UCSF,if detailed results of sextant biopsy are available.
 A minimum of 20 patients out of a planned enrollment of 50 patients must have high-risk disease as defined by primary Gleason score of 4 or 5 on prior prostate biopsy.

-- Planned radical prostatectomy at UCSF within 12 weeks following protocol MRI/MRSI.
+- Planned radical prostatectomy at University of California, San Francisco (UCSF) within 12 weeks following protocol MRI/magnetic resonance spectroscopic imaging (MRSI).